Landrine237/Landrine237/README.md

 - 👋 Hi, I’m @Landrine237
-- 👀 I’m interested in data management.📊
+- 👀 I’m interested in data science , data analysis and data engineering.📊
 - 🌱 I’m currently learning Power bi, EDA with Pyspark, Mysql, Machine Learning, EDA with pandas.
 - 💞️ I’m looking to collaborate on ...not now👀
 - 📫 How to reach me landrinen256@gmail.com